BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 Utah State Stats and Trends

-- Utah State's games this year have gone over the total in two out of four opportunities (50%).
+- Utah State's games this season have gone over the point total two times in four opportunities (50%).

 - The Aggies average 143.5 more yards per game (533.3) than the Cougars allow (389.8).

-- In games that Utah State totals over 389.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Utah State picks up over 389.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Aggies have seven giveaways this season, while the Cougars have eight takeaways .
+- The Aggies have turned the ball over seven times, one fewer times than the Cougars have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.